USS Tarawa (LHA-1): Missions

 In mid October 2000, Tarawa was passing through the Strait of Hormuz on her way into the Persian Gulf when the destroyer USS Cole was attacked.
 On hearing news of the attack, Tarawa came about and steamed full ahead to the Port of Aden in Yemen, where she joined USS Donald Cook, USS Hawes, and the Royal Navy ship HMS Marlborough, already providing logistical support and harbor security, as the command ship in charge of force protection in what became "Operation Determined Response".
 Other US Naval ships involved were Catawba, Camden, Anchorage, and Duluth.
 Tarawa remained with the damaged Cole until she was secure aboard the Norwegian heavy-lift semi-submersible salvage ship MV Blue Marlin for passage to the US before returning to duty in the Persian Gulf.

-On 17 January 2001, Tarawa lost her port anchor and chain while on deployment.
+On 17 January 2001 during her WESTPAC deployment the Tarawa lost her port anchor and chain while visiting Hong Kong.
+The anchor loss was due to a brake failure during a routine procedure to anchor the ship in Victoria Harbor.
+EOD (Explosive Ordnance Disposal) personnel attached to the ship, who were scuba certified, were tasked with locating the anchor and did find it.
+A local barge-crane company was then hired to pull up the anchor but was ultimately unsuccessful in relocating the anchor.
 The Navy used a video of this loss as a training tool to prevent similar incidents.

 On 6 January 2003, the Tarawa (ARG), carrying the 15th Marine Expeditionary Unit (MEU/SOC), departed for deployment.
 In mid-February, elements of the MEU off-loaded and established a training camp in Northern Kuwait while other members of the MAGTF, primarily the helicopter squadron, remained on board the ARG in the Persian Gulf.